Peter May author of The Lewis

 In search of a new setting for his 2010 thriller, Virtually Dead, May entered the virtual world of Second Life in 2007, creating his own avatar, Flick Faulds, to explore the metaverse.
 Faulds set up a detective agency to help May in his research, handling dozens of Second Life investigations for real (paying) clients.
 The cases ranged from stalking and “griefing”, to fraud and infidelity, and enabled May to gather invaluable background and insights for his book.

-Background to May's Latest Work: The Lewis Trilogy
+Background to May's Lewis Trilogy

 The Blackhouse is the first of three books set in the Outer Hebrides of Scotland.